Denver44/28.Docker-Node_and_Express/README.md

 - Using another v flag we can mention the anonymous volume.
 - -v /app/node_modules this is little hack to bind the node_modules folder with our container.
 - All the folder will get sync but it will not touch the node_modules folder of container

+# Key Takeaways Read Only Bind Mount

+- -v %cd%:/app:ro using this command we cannot create file or folder in container from container.
+- This is good for security reasons as we don't want that some one change our source code from our local dir.